rstoyanchev/s2gx2013-websocket-browser-apps-with-spring/overview/slides.md

 * However still a web application

 !SLIDE smaller bullets incremental
-# Message Brokers

-* We could use a message broker
+# We could use a message broker

 * RabbitMQ, ActiveMQ provide WebSocket support
 * Messaging is a hard problem to solve
 * Message brokers excel at it
 * Although it is quite a shift for a web dev

 !SLIDE center
-## Key Question:
-## Web App or Messaging App?
+## Is It More Web or Messaging App?
 <br>
 ![Young/Old Face Drawing](young-old.jpg)

 !SLIDE smaller bullets incremental
-# We Need A Bit of Both Worlds
+# A Bit of Both Worlds

 * Event-driven, messaging architecture
-* Incorporate message broker
+* Ideally incorporate message broker
 * Yet make it easy to do application things
 * Web app not quite like traditional messaging app
 * WebSocket not like traditional web app